 Metrics Reference

-Comprehensive guide to all metrics calculated by Debtmap and how to interpret them.
+Comprehensive guide to all signals measured by Debtmap and how to interpret them.

 Metric Categories (Spec 118)